 6. Use Video

-Video is a hot thing at the moment, the social media channels love it , the search engine adore it and places like youtube are built for it.
+Video is a hot thing at the moment, the social media channels love it , the search engines adores it and places like youtube are built for it.
 Video has two options a pre-recorded video or a live stream video both are incredibly powerful in connecting with your audience.

 Mobile phones now can produce stunning results with video these are more than adequate to give you a professional image whilst keeping your costs as a small business right down.
 All that will hold you back is your imagination.

-When it comes to marketing your business, the sky is the limit.
+When it comes to marketing your business and to stand out online , the sky is the limit.
 Don't make the same mistakes that others do.
 Make sure you distinguish your business by covering all aspects of marketing – both conventional and unconventional.
 Give these a try and don't be afraid to experiment.